ligolang/multisig-cameligo/README.md

 ## Compiling / testing / deploying

 This repository provides a Makefile for compiling and testing smart contracts.
 One can type `make` to display all available rules.
-The `make all` command will clean all produced smart contracts, then compile smart contracts and then launch tests.
+The `make all` command will delete the compiled smart contract, then compile the smart contract and then launch tests.

-The `make compile` command triggers the compilation of smart contracts.
+The `make compile` command triggers the compilation of the smart contract.

-The `make test` command launches tests oon compiled smart contracts.
+The `make test` command launches tests on the compiled smart contract.

-The `make deploy` command deploys smart contracts (depending on .env file information).
+The `make originate` command deploys the smart contract (depending on .env file information).